-In Spring 2016, the students in Dr. Amy Woodson-Boulton’s undergraduate History seminar “The Artist and the Machine” conducted research into the work of Thomas Horsfall and his context.
-Each student chose a topic related to his work, and then formed groups around relevant themes – art, nature, labor, children, and the city.
-The project developed in concert with the Horsfall Space and the University of Manchester, and the seminar class visited Manchester in February 2016, when they shared their initial ideas and website plan with the Horsfall Space web team.
-The work on this site therefore reflects the students' work and ideas about Horsfall and his historical period.
-It is intended to examine specific objects, texts, and images from the Ancoats Art Museum and the broader culture, in order to understand the ideas behind Horsfall’s work.
-We hope that visitors enjoy how each student explored the period in a unique way, and how the exhibits combine to provide a kaleidoscopic view of late Victorian Manchester.
-Please direct any questions to Prof. Woodson-Boulton.
+In spring 2016, the students in Professor Amy Woodson-Boulton’s undergraduate History seminar “The Artist and the Machine” conducted research into the work of Thomas Horsfall and the historical context in which he worked.
+Horsfall was a Victorian reformer who worked to bring art to one of the poorest areas in industrial Manchester, and The Horsfall Space has recently opened near the location of his original Ancoats Art Museum to continue his work, using art for healing and community building.
+Each student chose a topic related to Horsfall’s work, and then they formed groups around relevant themes – art, nature, labor, children, and the city.
+The project developed in concert with the mental health charity The Horsfall Space, the Manchester Art Gallery, and the University of Manchester, and the class visited Manchester over Spring Break to share their initial ideas and website plan with the Horsfall Space web team.
+The resulting website examines specific objects, texts, and images from the Ancoats Art Museum and the broader culture, in order to understand the ideas behind Horsfall’s work, and will be integrated into the new Horsfall Space website.

 Not Silent: Finding Voices in Civil War Artifacts